ska-telescope/ska-oso-pht-ui/docs/src/userGuide/TechnicalPage.rst

 Key Information and Actions
 ===========================

-- Upload scientific justification document in PDF format.
+- Upload technical justification document in PDF format.
 - Currently, only one pdf upload is allowed for each justification, so two in total for the proposal.
 - Delete uploaded pdf

 Next Steps
 ==========

-After successfully uploading and previewing your scientific justification, click "Target" or any other page to proceed to the next page.
+After successfully uploading and previewing your technical justification, click "Data Product" or any other page to proceed to the next page.